GAR-Project/project/README.md

 1. Read the last 3 entries in the DB.
 2. Verify these entries are indeed new.
 3. Update the parameters we're going to use for the prediction.
-4. Order the SVM to predict whether the new data represents an attack or not.
+4. Order the SVM to predict wheteher the new data represents an attack or not.
-5. Write an entry to the appropriate DB signalling whether or not we're under attack.
+5. Write an entry to the appropriate DB signaling whether or not we're under attack.
 6. Wait 5 seconds to read new data.
-New data is sent to the DB every 4 seconds so reading insanely fast is just throwing resources out the window.
+New data is sent to the DB every 4 seconds so reading insaley fast is just throwing resources out the window.

 Additionally we used matplotlib to draw the classification we were carrying out.
 As you can see, the red dots are those data that have been classified as an anomalous traffic, DDoS traffic, and although it seems that there is only one blue dot belonging to "normal" traffic, it is not the case, there are several but their deviation between them is minimal :relaxed: .